JaimeRedondo/Mushrooms_Classification/README.md

 We will briefly explain what it consists of and how the dataset used for the project has been constructed.

-The dataset used for the project consists of 60 images of each of the most interesting mushroom species found in Guadalajara, according to the page https://www.amivall.com/documentos/epmguadalajara.pdf, if you don´t want to use this dataset, these images can be scraped with the code (Scraping_Mushrooms.ipynb) where you can choose if you want Guadalajara Mushrooms or All regions in Spain (All regions in Spain you need later to change parameters in the neural network, the neural network is designed to classify Guadalajara Mushrooms (60 images per mushroom) if you choose All Regions, or more photos, or whatever , you need to design also a neural network that works to that problem.
+The dataset used for the project consists of 60 images of each of the most interesting mushroom species found in Guadalajara according to the page https://www.amivall.com/documentos/epmguadalajara.pdf, if you don´t want to use this dataset, these images can be scraped with the code (Scraping_Mushrooms.ipynb) where you can choose if you want Guadalajara Mushrooms or All regions in Spain (if you choose All regions in Spain you need later to change parameters in the neural network, the neural network is designed to classify Guadalajara Mushrooms (60 images per mushroom) if you choose All Regions, or more photos, or whatever , you need to design also a neural network that works to that problem).
 Also you will choose the number of photos per mushroom you want and where you want to save it (you will need to specify a route to save the images), if you choose Default as the route, then, you will choose your current path.
 For the execution of the project we have chosen 60 photos per mushroom of the mushrooms of Guadalajara.

 The script Scraping_Mushrooms.ipynb is in the repo and you can download, after this you can run it from the main script (Mushrooms_Classification.ipynb) in the section ("Getting the data") when it ask you if you want to "Scrape_Mushrooms" or "Use_data".
 You will choose between scraping the mushrooms for your own with the parameters that we specified in the paragraph above (Guadalajara or All regions, path to save the photos, number of photos per mushroom) or, on the other hand, if you choose Use_data option you will have access to your files to download the data (Drive that I have).